-Course FINANCIAL ACCOUNTING Name Course Type Interdisciplinary Minor Course Type Course Code BBA1-2001 Course Credit 4 (3-L, 1T) Course Create (3-L, 11) Semester II Objectives The objectives of the course are to: make the students aware of the general objectives of accounting and the various types of accounting.
-Available the chility in the students to apply independently the • develop the ability in the students to apply independently the principles and solve accounting-related issues. • familiarize the students with the enlarged boundary of the accounting profession and the areas where accounting plays an important role in the functioning of an organization.
-Course On the completion of this course, the students will be able to: Outcomes(COs) CO-1 - Understand the meaning of accounting and classify the types of accounting; Accounting System.
+Course EINIANICIAL ACCOLINIDING Course Name FINANCIAL ACCOUNTING Course Type Interdisciplinary Minor Course Code BBA1-2001 Course Credit 4 (3-L, 1T) Semester П Objectives The objectives of the course are to: make the students aware of the general objectives of accounting and the various types of accounting. develop the ability in the students to apply independently the principles and solve accounting-related issues. • familiarize the students with the enlarged boundary of the accounting profession and the areas where accounting plays an important role in the functioning of an organization.
+Course On the completion of this course, the students will be able to: Outcomes(COs) CO-1- Understand the meaning of accounting and classify the types of accounting; Accounting System.
 CO-2-Apply the rules of debit and credit in the preparation of financial statements of a sole-proprietorship organization.
-CO-3-Analyze the Depreciation Policies, Profit and Loss Account, and Balance Sheet of Different Forms of Business CO-4 -Evaluate the reason for the existence and survival of a company; accounting treatment for under-subscription and over- subscription of shares of a company.
+CO-3-Analyze the Depreciation Policies, Profit and Loss Account, and Balance Sheet of Different Forms of Business CO-4-Evaluate the reason for the existence and survival of a company; accounting treatment for under-subscription and over- subscription of shares of a company.
 Prerequisite Basic knowledge of Accounting Course Outline Unit I Introduction to Accounting Objects and functions of accounting, accounting as the language of business, branches of accounting, systems of accounting- single entry and double entry systems, accounting concept and conventions, accounting cycle, classifications of accounts, recording business transactions, journalizing, rules of Journalizing, ledger posting.
 Unit II Preparation of Trial Balance The preparation of trial balance, objects in drawing up a trial balance, defects of trial balance.
 Capital and revenue expenditures and receipts.
 Errors & their rectification.
-Unit III Final Accounts Preparation of Final Accounts- Trading, Profit & Loss Account & Balance · Sheet - simple & with adjustments, manufacturing account.
+Unit III Final Accounts Preparation of Final Accounts- Trading, Profit & Loss Account & Balance Sheet - simple & with adjustments, manufacturing account.

+Unit IV

+Depreciation

-Unit IV Depreciation Depreciation accounting and policies: The concept of depreciation, depreciation methods, accounting for depreciation, computer based financial accounting.
-Unit V Shares & Securities Issue & forfeiture of shares - meaning, types of shares - preference shares & equity shares - issue of shares at par, at premium and at discount, pro-rata allotment, and forfeiture of shares.
+Depreciation accounting and policies: The concept of depreciation, depreciation methods, accounting for depreciation, computer based financial accounting.

+Shares & Securities

+Issue & forfeiture of shares - meaning, types of shares - preference shares & equity shares - issue of shares at par, at premium and at discount, pro-rata allotment, and forfeiture of shares.
 Journal Entries, preparation of bank account & preparation of balance sheet in vertical form.

+Lecture

+Numerical and Problem-Solving Experiments

+Suggested

-Pedagogy Lecture Numerical and Problem-Solving Experiments Evaluation Continuous Internal Evaluation (CIE)- 40 marks End-Semester Evaluation (ESE): 60 marks Suggested Text Books Reading Jain, S.P., & Narang, K.L.(2018).
+End-Semester Evaluation (ESE): 60 marks Text Books

+Reading

+- Jain, S.P., & Narang, K.L.(2018).
 Financial Accounting.
-New Delhi, Kalyani Publishers.
-Mukherjee, A., & Hanif, M. (2000).
+New Delhi, Kalyani Publishers. - Mukherjee, A., & Hanif, M. (2000).
 Modern accountancy (3rd ed.).
 Vol. 1.
 New Delhi: Tata McGraw-Hill.

-References Grewal, T.S., & Chand, S. (2016).
-Introduction to Accountancy .
-New Delhi, S. Chand & Company.
-Lal, J. (2017).
-Accounting for Management (5 th Ed.).
+- Grewal, T.S., & Chand, S. (2016).
+Introduction to Accountancy.
+New Delhi, S. Chand & Company. - Lal, J. (2017).
+Accounting for Management (5th Ed.).
 Himalaya Publishing House.